 20. Behavior chart – Sometimes extreme behavior requires an extreme response.
 A behavior chart is a short term solution to a chronically hard heart.
-Our behavior charts can help a child see and experience the blessings that come from obedience and the problems that result from disobedience.

 I hope that now you can see that you have many discipline options available to you as a Christian parent.
 Consider this list as your tool box.
 Whenever you need to address a problem behavior or situation, you can dig into your tool box and pull out the right tool for the job.
 But don’t just work on the broken “part” of your child (i.e. the behavior).
 Make sure you use your tools and God-given wisdom to dig deep and get to the heart of the child and the heart of the problem.